SENERGY-Platform/client-connector-updater/README.md

 #### gupfiles

 By providing a `gupfile` the gateway-updater knows that a gateway resides in the dictionary.
-The `gulpfile` contains a list of Python packages the gateway depends on and the desired version of theses packages.
-Please use the following format `<python package>,<version>` and see the below `gulpfile` example for further explanation:
+The `gupfile` contains a list of Python packages the gateway depends on and the desired version of theses packages.
+Please use the following format `<python package>,<version>` and see the below `gupfile` example for further explanation:

     sepl-connector-client,3.0.3
     paho-mqtt,1.3.1
     pycryptodome,3.6.3
-    six,1.11.0
     pyserial,3.4

-**Don't forget to provide a blank line at the end of the `gupfile`.**
+**Don't forget to provide a blank line at the end of the `gupfile`!**

 ---